-- Kathy Heath, kathy.heath@mma.edu, 207-326-2339 - Lindsey Johndro, lindsey.johndro@mma.edu, 207-326-2205
+Kathy Heath kathy.heath@mma.edu 207-326-2339.

 Admissions Requirements and Procedures

 Loeb-Sullivan School invites applications from all individuals interested in pursuing challenging new opportunities in international business/maritime management/supply chain management.
 For the benefit of participants and the program, the Graduate Admissions Committee seeks a group of students with comparable managerial aspirations, but with diverse skills and experiences.
 Applications are accepted until June 1 of the entering year.